 - Active loading and unloading only is permitted in front of the terminals.
 No parking or waiting is allowed.
 Unattended cars in this area will be towed.

 - Use the airport's free Park and Wait lot to wait for arriving passengers then pick them up in front of the terminals.
 The lot is located south of the parking structure.
-Access it by entering on your right as you enter the airport.
+Access it by entering on your left as you enter the airport.

 - This lot includes large electronic flight information signs displaying flight arrival information.
 Once the flight has arrived and time allowed for luggage pickup, the sign displays a message, "ready for pickup."
 The airport encourages drivers to wait for pick-up until passengers are at the curb, confirming with their arriving passenger via cell phone.

 - A government issued photo identification (federal, state or local) for passengers over 18 years old is required.
 Travelers will be asked to show this ID along with their boarding pass.

 - Be prepared to answer questions about your bags.
 When asked who packed your bags and if you might have left them unattended at anytime, think carefully and answer the questions honestly.
 Criminals may use unsuspecting passengers to carry bombs or other dangerous items onto aircraft.

 - A boarding pass may be printed in advance, obtained at the ticket counter, from an airline kiosk or from a skycap.

 - Only ticketed passengers are allowed beyond the screening checkpoints.
 Check with your airline if you need to accompany a child, an elderly person or anyone with special needs.